-If you can’t imagine a vacation without beautiful beaches, your ideal destination will be very different from that of someone who wants to explore rugged coastlines.
+If you can’t imagine a vacation without beautiful remote beaches, your ideal destination may be different from that of someone who wants to dine ashore and shop every day.
 Once you have an idea about what you’d like to do, a broker can discuss destinations where that type of activity is in season—and the boats available in those places.

-What kind of yacht is it, and how is it outfitted?
+What shipyard built the yacht, and how is it outfitted?

-Brand-new launches are exciting to be aboard, but you will pay plenty for “name” yachts when you could experience a similar trip at a better price.
-If you’re new to charter, you might focus on design features instead of brand name.
-Features (or a lack of them) can make or break a comfortable time aboard.
+Pedigree (“it’s the Rolls-Royce of yachts”) is not as important for charter as it is for yacht purchase, especially if you’re new to the vacation experience.
+Nor is being aboard a new yacht.
+Brand-new launches are exciting to be aboard, but you will pay plenty for “name” yachts when you could experience a similar vacation at a better price.
+If you’re new to charter, you might do better to focus on design features instead of brand name or yacht age.

 Also think about what amenities you will use.
-Many people believe more is better in terms of water toys, gymnasiums, Internet service and the like.
+Many people believe more is better in terms of water toys, water slides, tenders, gymnasium equipment and the like.
 While those things can be great, you will pay for them.
 Consider whether you will really get on that treadmill every day, or if you might instead exercise with a swim.

 How are the staterooms laid out?